zachsmead/d2-lod-blank-characters/README.md

 3. In 'Target:', you should see something like '"C:\Program Files (x86)\Diablo II\Diablo II.exe"'.
 Keep this and just add ' -act5' next to it.
 This will make it so that every time you create a new character in D2, you'll start as a level 33 blank character in Act 5.

 4. If you don't have LoD, add ' -act4' instead and you'll start as a level 27 blank character in Act 4.

+-

+-

+-

+Renaming a character:
+ 1. Go to the saves folder that contains your character.

+ 2. Find the 4 files that contain that character's name.
+The file extensions are .d2s, .key, .ma0, and .map

+ 3. For each file, Right-click or Command-click the file and click 'Rename'.

+ 4. Rename the character to whatever you want, making sure that all 4 names match, and that you kept all the file extensions.

+ Then your character's new name should show up in the game next time it runs.